vcz-fr/blog/_drafts/2020-04-14-automating-postman.md

 For more complex scenarios, their essence must be extracted; what has to run, in which order, can it be parallelized, what are the requirements.
 The more information is retrieved about the ecosystem the better.
-In the end, automation requires systems to run scenarios, therefore these systems must understand how to precisely communicate with the actual tools that run them and be capable of following the schedule.
+In the end, automation requires systems to run scenarios, therefore these systems must understand how to precisely communicate with the actual tools that run them and be able of follow the schedule.
 The executor systems do not need to be automated as well even though that would be appreciable.

 The category of systems of that sort that are the most widespread is **CI/CD**.
 Reaching the state of automation requires to understand how the core of the software operates in order to expose the interface that will get used later in the process.
-Good software engineering would provide the following at that point:
-- A clean way to connect external compliant platforms to the system;
-- Knowledge across the team;
-- New tools for developers.

-Indeed, an application being ready for automation implies that the automation interface may be used by developers to shorten their feedback loop!
+On the flip side, an application being ready for automation implies that the communication interface may be used by developers to shorten their feedback loop!
 In certain instances, the refactoring brings [unexpected advantages](https://blog.cloudflare.com/project-crossbow-lessons-from-refactoring-a-large-scale-internal-tool/){:rel="nofollow"}.

  ∎